🎮

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually Pocket S2, followed by KONKR Pocket Fit, because that is where the shape of the market around it comes into focus.
-The point is not to stop the reader from exploring.
-It is to make every next click smarter.
+A useful verdict should leave the reader more curious, but also more precise.

 Playable Games